Besides a large collection of books and media, your South Milwaukee Public Library offers a variety of other services.

 - WiFi: Free WiFi is available throughout the building.
 There is no password needed.

-- Inter-Library Loan: Inter-library loan service is available to obtain materials not available within the Milwaukee County Federated Library System.
+- Inter-Library Loan: Inter-library loan service is available to obtain some materials not available within the Milwaukee County Federated Library System.
 You must have a valid, fine-free Milwaukee County library card to use this service.

 - Catalog Computers: Three catalog computers are available for use to see if an item is available and to place holds on items.